-Scientists and engineers often describe elementary excitations in solids using the idea of quasiparticles.
-A quasiparticle is not a fundamental object such as an electron or an atomic nucleus.
-Instead, it is a collective excitation of many underlying particles that can be treated mathematically as if it were a single particle.
-Like real particles, quasiparticles carry energy and momentum, move through the lattice, scatter from impurities or one another, and follow well-defined dispersion relations.
-Casting the complex motion of countless atoms and electrons into a gas of interacting quasiparticles provides a powerful, intuitive framework for predicting and explaining the electronic, optical, and thermal behaviors of solids.
+Scientists and engineers often describe elementary excitations in solids using the concept of quasiparticles.
+A quasiparticle is not a fundamental object like an electron or an atomic nucleus.
+Instead, it is a collective excitation of many underlying particles that can be treated as if it were a single particle.
+Like real particles, quasiparticles carry energy and momentum, move through a crystal, scatter from defects or from one another, and follow well-defined dispersion relations.
+By casting the complicated many-body motion of electrons or atoms into interacting quasiparticles, we gain an intuitive and powerful framework for predicting and explaining electronic, optical, and thermal behavior of solids.

 Trions